genicsblog/genicsblog.com/README.md

 Then you can [create a submission request](https://docs.genicsblog.com/author/create-a-submission-request) by opening an issue and filling out the **Submission Request** template.

 Once someone from the team responds and approves your request, you can [create a draft](https://docs.genicsblog.com/author/writing-the-article).
-Then go back to the submission request issue and let the team know.
+Once done, go back to the submission request and let the team know.
 Someone from the team will review the submission, make some small changes (for grammar, seo, styling, etc) and then publish your post.

-Check out the [authout docs](https://docs.genicsblog.com/author) for more information.
+Check out the [author docs](https://docs.genicsblog.com/author) for more information.

-### Anything site-related
+### Site-related discussions

-You may open issues related to the site in the repository.

-PRs related to the CI/CD process and setting up the development environment are to be done in this repository.
+You may open general issues related to the site in this repository.
+Only the PRs related to publishing articles or the CI/CD process are to be done in this repository.

-Anything related to the styling of the webpage must be done in the [theme files repository](https://github.com/genicsblog/theme-files).
+Anything related to the styling/feature requests for the website must be done in the [`theme-files`](https://github.com/genicsblog/theme-files) repo.

 ### Local Setup